nprapps/armslist-analysis/README.md

 ## What to expect <a id="what-to-expect"></a>

-The script will create an on-memory geocode cache to try to minimize the hits to the actual MAPBOX API.
+The script will create an on-memory geocode cache to try to minimize the hits to the actual Nominatim geocoding service API.

 Running script will make two csv files:

-* `data/listings-clean.csv` is the bulk of the data with geolocation included.
+* `data/listings-clean-nominatim.csv` is the bulk of the data with geolocation included.
 Each row represents a listing and the associated details.
-* `data/geocoded-cache.csv` is the geocoded cache persisted to disk for future runs of the script
+* `data/geocoded-cache-nominatim.csv` is the geocoded cache persisted to disk for future runs of the script

 ## Import to DB and summarize <a id="db-analysis"></a>